libp2p/go-libp2p-circuit/README.md

-This helps in situations where nodes are behind NAT or reverse proxies, or simply don't support the same transports (e.g. go-ipfs vs. browser-ipfs). libp2p already has modules for NAT ([go-libp2p-nat](https://github.com/libp2p/go-libp2p-nat)), but these don't always do the job, just because NAT traversal is complicatd.
+This helps in situations where nodes are behind NAT or reverse proxies, or simply don't support the same transports (e.g. go-ipfs vs. browser-ipfs). libp2p already has modules for NAT ([go-libp2p-nat](https://github.com/libp2p/go-libp2p-nat)), but these don't always do the job, just because NAT traversal is complicated.
 That's why it's useful to have a simple relay protocol.

-One node asks a relay node to connect to another node on behalf of the first node.
+One node asks a relay node to connect to another node on its behalf.
 The relay node shortcircuits its streams to the two nodes, and they are then connected through the relay.
-This connection behaves just like a direct connection would, because it is in fact a direct connection, but over an existing swarm stream with another peer, instead of e.g. TCP.
+This relayed connection behaves just like a regular connection would, because it is in fact just that, but over an existing swarm stream with another peer, instead of e.g. TCP.

-Relayed connections are end-to-end encrypted just like direct connections.
+Relayed connections are end-to-end encrypted just like regular connections.

 The circuit relay is both a tunneled transport and a mounted swarm protocol.
-The transport is the means to *establishing* and *accepting* connections, and the swarm protocol is the means to *relaying* connections.
+The transport is the means of *establishing* and *accepting* connections, and the swarm protocol is the means to *relaying* connections.

 ```